ftechnology/Retrofit-FacebookShimmer/README.md

 # Retrofit-FacebookShimmer
-Get data from server and parse using Retrofit and GSON parser.
-Display data with recycle view.
-Show facebook shimmer effect until data load completed.
+1. Get data from server and parse using Retrofit and GSON parser
+2. Display data with recycle view.
+3. Show facebook shimmer effect until data load completed.